Treatment for Hemorrhoids in Johnson City, TN

 - External Hemorrhoids: Occur when there is increased pressure in the blood vessels around the anus, causing them to be swollen and inflamed.
 When a blood clot (thrombosis) develops in the external hemorrhoid it becomes hard (pea size to grape size) and painful.

 - Internal Hemorrhoids: Develop within the anal canal.
 They are generally painless but tend to bleed during a bowel movement.
 At times they protrude outside of the anus during bowel movements.
 However, these can become very painful if the hemorrhoid completely prolapsed and cannot be pushed back inside.

-Our board certified general surgeons at John Lawson Surgical Group specialize in treating colorectal cancer.
-Learn more about your treatment options and schedule your consultation at The John Lawson Surgical Group in Johnson City or Kingsport today.
+The board-certified general surgeons at The John Lawson Surgical Group specialize in treating colorectal cancer.
+Learn more about your treatment options and schedule your consultation at The John Lawson Surgical Group in Johnson City today.